Surviving cEDH

 In two-player events, the fix for Hidden Card Error is to have the opponent pick what cards should go where.
 In cEDH, most TOs go by either a majority vote among the opponents or a random opponent.
 Both of these options are bad.

 Alice is in the process of trying to combo off.
-Bob cracks a fetch land and shuffles away his hand.
-Alice would like his replacement hand to be all land.
+Bob cracks a fetch land and accidentally shuffles away his hand.
+Alice would like his replacement hand to be all lands.
 Carol and David would like his replacement hand to be all counterspells.
 A majority vote will favor Carol and Dave.
 A random die roll has a 2/3 chance of doing the same.
 This means that it can significantly advantage Bob to shuffle away his hand, defeating the entire purpose of the HCE fix.

 Missed Trigger has a similar problem.
 Alice could miss her trigger, Bob makes a decision based on that happening, then Carol and Dave vote to have it happen anyway, overriding Bob's objections.
 Same for Deck Problem, the GRV partial fix, and any other case where an opponent is given a choice under the assumption that they'll want choose whatever is worst for the infracting player.
 This assumption is false in multiplayer.The question of what the end result would be given infinite bargaining time and fully rational players is actually very interesting.
 Carol and Dave still each want to win themselves, so they don't want to give Bob a hand that's too good; only one that's good enough to stop Alice.
 They might want to do things like give Bob cards that are effective against Alice's deck, but not effective against their own.
 Alice still has some bargaining power in this process, since she could agree to not win this turn and help Carol against Dave.
 And Bob also has bargaining power, since he's the one who gets to choose what to do with the cards he gets.
 So I'm not sure what the outcome would be, and it plausibly would still be a hand that's pretty bad for Bob.
 But it's clear that if the hand Bob shuffled away was all lands (therefore losing to Alice's combo), he's probably going to get a hand that's better than that from the HCE fix, which is a problem.